FREQUENTLY ASKED QUESTIONS

 Where are the festivals?

-Lacuna Festivals HQ is in a small village in the North of Lanzarote.
-In 2019, the festivals took place in Lanzarote.
+Historically Lacuna Festivals HQ was in a Punta Mujeres, a small fishing village in the North of Lanzarote.
+In 2019, the festivals took place in locations across the island of Lanzarote including (Arrecife, La Geria, and La Santa).
 In both 2020 and 2021 the festivals were planned to take place in Lanzarote and Fuerteventura.
 However in 2020 the COVID-19 pandemic struck and took the 2020 festivals to digital platforms for a 100% virtual festival.
 In 2021 we hoped to have a more blended approach incorporating physical and virtual exhibitions and events.
-However, with the impact of the pandemic still affecting so many people in so many countries around the world we decided to hold a mainly virtual festival again with just two physical events and one physical exhibition in Yaiza.
-2022 was a more blended approach with two physical gallery spaces (Yaiza and Haría) as well as online galleries and events.
+However, with the impact of the pandemic still affecting so many people in so many countries around the world we decided to hold a mainly virtual festival again with just two physical events and one physical exhibition in Yaiza, Lanzarote.
+2022 was a further blended approach with two physical gallery spaces (Yaiza and Haría) as well as online galleries and events.
 This blended approach continued in 2023 with two physical gallery spaces (El Aljibe in Haría and ArtenMala in Mala) alongside ten online galleries and many events.
 You can see what happened in previous years in the festival archives by clicking here.

 Is there any funding available for artists to participate and/or perform online and/or physically?

-Lacuna Festivals are not funded or supported financially in any way other than our through a crowdfunding page on GoFundMe, which can be found by clicking here.
-The Lacuna Festivals team (Sarah-Jane and Simon) organise and deliver the festivals completely voluntarily, donating lots of time and energy to make sure they are an successful and enjoyable event for all those involved.
+Lacuna Festivals are not funded or supported financially either by private companies, local councils or government funds.
+Our sole source of income is through a crowdfunding page on GoFundMe, which can be found by clicking here.
+Sarah-Jane and Simon, The Lacuna Festivals team, organise and deliver the festivals completely voluntarily, donating lots of time and energy to make sure they are an successful and enjoyable event for all those involved.

 What is EFFEA?